 Opportunities for CodeRVA Students

-CodeRVA students will be provided an opportunity to graduate with a Virginia high school diploma, an associate’s degree from the community college system, industry certifications, and potentially as much as 400 hours of paid work experience in computer science-related fields.
+CodeRVA students will be provided an opportunity to graduate with a Virginia high school diploma, an associate’s degree from the community college system, industry certifications, and potentially as much as 400 hours of work experience in computer science-related fields.

-Why It Was Created and What Is It
+Why It Was Created and What Is It?

 There is a significant workforce gap in the computer science and technology field.
-As new generations of students are becoming interested in all of the newest fields of the technology workforce, CodeRVA seeks to prepare students in central Virginia to fill the nearly 36,000 unfilled computer-science related positions in Virginia.
+As new generations of students are becoming interested in all of the newest fields of the technology workforce, CodeRVA seeks to prepare students in central Virginia to fill the over 36,000 unfilled computer-science related positions in Virginia.

 Why is this Innovative?